apache/cordova-docs/docs/fr/edge/guide/platforms/blackberry10/upgrading.md

 ## Projets de modernisation 2.6.0 à 2.7.0

-1. Téléchargez et extrayez la source Cordova 2.7.0 vers un emplacement de répertoire permanent sur votre disque dur, par exemple à`~/Cordova-2.7.0`.
+1. Download and extract the Cordova 2.7.0 source to a permanent directory location on your hard drive, for example to `~/Cordova-2.7.0`.

 2. Quittez tous les outils SDK en cours d'exécution : Eclipse, Momentics et autres.